Loose Pearls

 The four different types of pearls are:

-• Freshwater Pearls: Freshwater pearls are cultivated in freshwater environments, such as lakes and rivers.
-They are known for their affordability and versatility.
-These pearls often have irregular shapes and come in various sizes, ranging from small seed pearls to larger baroque pearls.
-Freshwater pearls display a wide array of colours, including white, pink, lavender, and peach.
+• Freshwater Pearls: Cultivated in freshwater environments, such as lakes and rivers, freshwater pearls are known for their affordability and versatility.
+These pearls come in irregular shapes and different sizes.
+Freshwater pearls display a wide array of colours, including white, pink, lavender and peach.

-South Sea Pearls: There are three types of South Sea Pearls: Black Tahitian, Australian White and Gold South Sea Pearls from the Philippines.
-These pearls are celebrated for their exceptional size and luxurious appeal.
-South Sea pearls are among the largest pearls available, with sizes ranging from 9 to 20 millimetres.
-They exhibit a radiant, satin-like lustre and are renowned for their natural colours, including creamy white, silver, and golden hues.
+• South Sea Pearls: There are three types of South Sea Pearls: Black Tahitian, Australian White and Gold South Sea Pearls from the Philippines.
+These pearls are renowned for their exceptional size, ranging from 9 to 20 millimetres.
+They exhibit a radiant, satin-like lustre and are renowned for their natural colours, including creamy white, silver and gold.
 The larger size and exceptional quality of South Sea pearls contribute to their reputation as some of the most coveted pearls in the world.

 • How are pearls formed?

-Pearls are formed inside certain species of mollusks, such as oysters and mussels, as a defence mechanism against irritants.
-When a foreign object, such as a grain of sand or parasite, enters the mollusk, it secretes layers of nacre (a combination of calcium carbonate and protein) around the irritant, gradually forming a pearl.
+Pearls are formed inside certain species of molluscs, such as oysters and mussels, as a defence mechanism against irritants.
+When a foreign object, such as a grain of sand or a parasite, enters the mollusc, it secretes layers of nacre (a combination of calcium carbonate and protein) around the irritant, gradually forming a pearl.

 • Are cultured pearls real pearls?

-Absolutely – cultured pearls are real pearls.
-They are formed through a process called pearl cultivation, where humans intentionally introduce an irritant into a mollusk to stimulate the pearl-forming process.
-When you buy loose pearls that are cultured, you are receiving pearls with the same organic composition as natural pearls, with the only difference being the introduction of the irritant by human intervention.
+Yes, cultured pearls are real pearls.
+They are formed through a process called pearl cultivation, where humans intentionally introduce an irritant into a mollusc to stimulate the pearl-forming process.
+Cultured pearls have the same organic composition as natural varieties, with the only difference being the introduction of the irritant by human intervention.

 • How are pearls graded?

-Loose pearls are graded based on several factors, including their size, shape, lustre, surface quality, colour, and matching.
-The grading criteria may vary slightly depending on the type of pearl.
-The grading system allows for a standardised assessment of a pearl’s quality and helps determine its value in the market.
+Loose pearls are graded based on several factors, including their size, shape, lustre, surface quality, colour and matching.
+The grading system creates a standardised assessment of a pearl’s quality that helps determine its value in the market.

-Our loose South Sea pearls are sourced from reputable pearl farms in Australia, French Polynesia and Philippines.
+Our South Sea pearls are sourced from reputable farms in Australia, French Polynesia and the Philippines.
+Each region produces a distinct variety of pearl, from Australia’s soft white stones to the loose golden South Sea pearls of the Philippines.

 • Any design advice for jewellery pieces featuring loose pearls?